AtlasOfLivingAustralia/ala-bie/README.md

 ###    [![Build Status](https://travis-ci.com/AtlasOfLivingAustralia/ala-bie.svg?branch=develop)](https://travis-ci.com/AtlasOfLivingAustralia/ala-bie)

-[April 2022] The ALA version of the BIE front end has been moved to [ala-bie-hub](https://github.com/AtlasOfLivingAustralia/ala-bie-bub).
+[April 2022] The _Atlas of Living Australia_ (ALA) version of the BIE front end has been moved to [ala-bie-hub](https://github.com/AtlasOfLivingAustralia/ala-bie-bub).
 Other users can still use this repository for updating their own BIE.